 Originally constructed in 1957 by SFPUC, the original two basins (currently the project site and the east basin) were never fully realized or functioned as water reservoirs.
-The project site has been reconfigured over the years and is not suitable for water storage, as it is no longer bounded by berms on all four sides.
-Additionally, the project site has not been identified as current or future water storage in the city.
-Thus, the discussion below relates only to the project's demand for water supplies.
+The project site has been reconfigured over the years and is not suitable for water storage, as it is no longer bounded by berms on all four sides.51 Additionally, the project site has not been identified as current or future water storage in the city.52 Thus, the discussion below relates only to the project's demand for water supplies.

 Construction-specific water use was not analyzed in the PEIR.
 During construction, the proposed project would intermittently use non-potable water for dust control in accordance with San Francisco Public Works Code article 21 (and as otherwise permitted by law) and would use relatively small amounts of potable water for various site needs such as drinking water, onsite sanitary needs, and for cement mixing.
 The small increase in potable water demand would not be substantial.
 In addition, this water use would be temporary, terminating with the completion of construction.
 Water supplies for San Francisco are provided by the SFPUC, and are planned such that short-term spikes in water use can be accommodated.
-As described in SEIR Section 2.E.9, Infrastructure and Utilities, the City College utility pipelines under the proposed Lee Avenue extension and right-of-way along the east side of the project site would be removed during construction and remainder of the system maintained.
 Therefore, project construction would not warrant construction or expansion of water treatment facilities, and this impact would be less than significant during construction.